 I assure you that’s happened on multiple occasions.
 Now whether that’s something you want to deny or accept, that’s on your conscience.

-Another great example, Google and Snapchat.
-Snapchat scans your conversations for keywords that tie in directly to products that they market.
+Another great example, some chat applications scan your conversations for keywords that tie in directly to products that they market.